reactorcore/hull-segment/assets/readme.md

 All other traits from the `identify` call will be stored as [custom traits](http://www.hull.io/docs/references/hull_js/#traits) on Hull.

+### Track

+Every `track` in Segment will create a new Event on Hull with `source:'segment'`.

 ### Group

 Each group call in Segment will apply the group's traits as traits on the users that belong to the group.
-Those group traits are prefixed with `group__`

 For example: